 I have personally never been drawn to Bragg’s.
 There is just something about it that feels unnatural.
 After further research I discovered my hunch was correct…

 Bragg’s Liquid Aminos

 Bragg’s Liquid Aminos is a certified non-GMO liquid protein concentrate from soybeans, containing essential and non-essential amino acids.
-It is an alcohol-free, un-fermented, wheat free product that is popular among those wanting a soy sauce alternative to reduce salt consumption.
+It is alcohol-free, un-fermented, wheat free and popular among those wanting a soy sauce alternative to reduce salt consumption.

 Only recently, has this food come under scrutiny.
 People are beginning to ask questions such as “Is MSG a byproduct of Bragg’s Liquid Aminos manufacturing process?”; “Why does the label not mention any salt in its ingredients, despite being salty?”; lastly ” Why do I feel poorly after eating Bragg’s?”.

 Bragg’s has not yet revealed the process of how their Liquid Aminos are made.
 Yet, Griselda Blazey, who has a B.S. in biology; an M.S. in biochemistry; a post-doctorate in endocrinology; and teaches cell physiology/nutrition at Life Chiropractic College West, in San Leandro, CA. believes Braggs Liquid Aminos are made the following way: